aragon/aragon-wiki/docs/network/aragon_network_token.md

 # Aragon Network Token

-## Overview

 The Aragon Network Token (ticker symbol: ANT) is the native token of the Aragon Network.
+ANT is primarily used for the governance of the Aragon Network, although additional uses for accessing Aragon Network services have been proposed as well.

+## ANT uses

+**Governance**

+The first use of ANT is as a Sybil-resistant mechanism for governance.
+In the [Aragon Governance Proposal (AGP) process](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-1.md#aragon-network-votes), which was [first approved by ANT holders](https://blog.aragon.org/final-results-from-the-agp-1-vote/) on November 17, 2018, one ANT equals one vote.
+This means that anyone can vote on AGPs, even while remaining pseudonymous, by acquiring and holding ANT at the time of the Aragon Network vote they want to participate in.
+ANT can also be used to vote on proposals in the [Community Funding DAO](https://forum.aragon.org/t/how-to-make-proposals-to-the-community-funding-dao/697), which was first proposed in [AGP-10](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-10.md), approved in [Aragon Network Vote #1](https://blog.aragon.org/final-results-from-aragon-network-vote-1/), and [deployed](https://forum.aragon.org/t/agp-discussion-community-funding-dao/418/36) on March 18, 2019.

+**Aragon Court**

-ANT is primarily used for the governance of the Aragon Network.
-After the launch of the Aragon Network, it will also be possible to use ANT to collateralize agreements made by members of the Aragon Network.
-More information about the use of ANT in the Aragon Network can be found in the [Aragon Network whitepaper](https://github.com/aragon/whitepaper).
+With the launch of the Aragon Network and the Aragon Court, the [current plan](https://blog.aragon.one/aragon-network-and-token-primer/) is for it to be possible to deposit ANT in a bonding curve to mint Aragon Network Juror (ANJ) tokens, which will be required to stake and become a juror in the Aragon Court.
+More information about the use of ANT and ANJ in the Aragon Court can be found in the [Aragon Network whitepaper](https://github.com/aragon/whitepaper).

+**Aragon Chain**

+In a [blog post announcing Aragon Chain](https://blog.aragon.one/aragon-chain/), a Proof-of-Stake blockchain built for the Aragon community, the Aragon One team has proposed that ANT could be deposited into a bonding curve to mint Aragon Chain (ARA) tokens.
+These tokens would be required to stake and become a validator for the Aragon Chain.
+With [AGP-106](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-106.md) approved in Aragon Network Vote #4, the blockchain development company ChainSafe is now the team responsible for putting the Aragon Chain plan into action.

 ## Initial token distribution